 Located a few kilometers south of the famous Benidorm, Villajoyosa is known for its lovely wide, sandy beach and pretty colored fishing houses running along the seafront.
 One of the most charming destinations of the Costa Blanca coastline, for sure.

 I´ve already mentioned this magical place while sharing with you my Spanish weekends (Read more…).
 Port Saplaya is often called by locals “Valencia´s little Venice”.
-Picturesque and quiet in the off season, it is a perfect place to escape the city life and enjoy a cup of coffee at the seafront promenade.
+Picturesque and quiet in the offseason, it is a perfect place to escape the city life and enjoy a cup of coffee at the seafront promenade.
+Besides, Port Saplaya is a great day trip from Valencia.

 Cudillero is often called the most picturesque fishing village of the Asturian coast.
 And here I couldn´t agree more – it is definitely my favorite one in the North.
 Despite being quite touristic it has a very relaxing atmosphere: a hidden gem in between the sheer cliffs and the Atlantic ocean.
 Colorful houses, tiny streets, and great seafood restaurants – Cudillero has it all.
 Read more...